cwliu007/mirt_bd/README.md

 # Notes:
-If you have testlets that have different number of items, the NIMBLE code of `multidimensional beta model correlations.R` needs to be further modified accordingly.
-For instance, the following is the NIMBLE code for the BCM:
+If the testlets in your dataset have varying numbers of items, you will need to modify the NIMBLE code in `multidimensional beta model correlations.R` accordingly.
+Specifically:
 ```
 code <- nimbleCode({